Hilary J. Flint (they), MS, LCMHC, NCC

 I’m a neurodiversity and 2SLGBTQAI+ affirming, trauma-informed therapist with specialized training in EMDR and ERP.

 I work with clients to heal from past experiences, live authentically, and feel more connected to themselves.
-I offer personalized therapy to meet individual needs and work toward each client’s goals.
-I prioritize providing a safe and affirming space for healing and exploration.
+I offer personalized therapy because I don’t believe that therapy is one-size-fits all, and I prioritize working with your individual strengths to meet your goals.
+I strive to create a safe and affirming space for healing and exploration.
 I offer online therapy and assessments to individuals residing anywhere in North Carolina.

 PROFESSIONAL ORIENTATION